Fake Antique Porcelain

 Warning:

 Some of the labels look really old.
-But with some it was found by comparing with similar labels that the paper had exactly the same discolorations in the same places.
-That means the discolorations were printed on the label to fake age of the paper (!).
-The wax seal does not look like a regular wax seal either.
-The spelling and direction of writing is sometimes wrong, clearly not what collectors in the west would do.
-The Chinese fakers obviously do not know that some writing conventions are fixed in the west.
+But comparing some of them it is clear that the paper of similar labels has exactly the same discolorations in the same places.
+That means the discolorations were printed on the label to fake age of the paper.
+The label paper itself is a fake too!!

 Go from Fake Antique Porcelain to Porcelain Reproductions